Syllabus and Reading list

 University of Chicago Booth School of Business

-Last update January 2 2013 and now set for 2013-- click refresh to make sure you have the lates.
+Last update January 7 2014 -- click refresh to make sure you have the latest.

 This is not the main 35150 webpage.
 Go here if you're looking for general information